chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

    Please refer to the troubleshooting section for more information about the error codes and remediation steps.

 #.
-Ensure that the Chef Automate license file and the ``delivery`` user key you created earlier in the Chef Server setup are located on the Chef Automate server.
+Ensure that the Chef Automate license file and the ``delivery`` user key you created earlier in the Chef Infra Server setup are located on the Chef Automate server.

 #.
 Run the ``automate-ctl setup`` command with the ``--supermarket-fqdn`` option to specify the URL of your private Supermarket.
 This command requires root user privileges.